rolckeirnad/recursion/README.md

-# recursion
+# TOP - Recursion
-Some recursion exercises from The Odin Project
+These js files contain solutions to the recursion exercises for [Project: Recursion](https://www.theodinproject.com/lessons/javascript-recursion).